Statistics

 New Zealand

-According to the New Zealand Autism Spectrum Disorder Guideline, the prevalence of Autism is estimated to be around 1 in 62 children or 1.61% of the population.
+According to the New Zealand Autism Spectrum Disorder Guideline, Autism prevalence is estimated at 1 in 62 children, or 1.61% of the population.
+These figures reflect ongoing improvements in diagnosis and public awareness.

 South America

-Autism prevalence in South America is not well documented, but a study conducted in Brazil in 2011 estimated a prevalence of 0.27% among children aged 7 to 12 years.
+Autism prevalence in South America is under-researched.
+A 2011 study in Brazil estimated a rate of 0.27% among children aged 7 to 12.
+More comprehensive, updated studies are needed across the region.

 United Kingdom